SystemsApproach/private5g/software/smallcell.rst

    192.168.250.0/24 dev core proto kernel scope link src 192.168.250.3 192.168.252.0/24 dev access proto kernel scope link src 192.168.252.3

 The default route via ``192.168.250.1`` is directing upstream packets to the Internet via the ``core`` interface, with a next hop of the ``core`` interface outside the UPF.
 These packets undergo source NAT in the kernel and are sent to the IP destination in the packet.
+This means that the ``172.250.0.0/16`` addresses assigned to UEs are not visible beyond the Aether server.
 The return (downstream) packets undergo reverse NAT and now have a destination IP address of the UE.
 They are forwarded by the kernel to the ``core`` interface by these rules on the server:

 .. code-block::